Gloucestershire Women cricket team

-The Gloucestershire Women's cricket team is the women's representative cricket team for the English historic county of Gloucestershire.
-They play their home games at various grounds across the county, and are captained by Liv Daniels.
-In 2019, they played in Division Three of the final season of the Women's County Championship, and in 2021 won the South West Group of the Women's Twenty20 Cup.
-The 2025 season is Gloucestershire’s first as a Tier 2 team in the restructured women’s domestic setup.
-They are partnered with the regional side Western Storm.
+The Gloucestershire Women's cricket team is the women's representative cricket team for the English historic county of Gloucestershire, currently competing in the second Tier of the English Women's domestic structure.
+They play the majority of their home games at the Bristol County Ground in the Bishopton area of North Bristol, with some games also taking place at the Cheltenham College Ground as part of the annual Cheltenham Cricket Festival.
+They are currently captained by Liv Daniels.

+In 2019, they played in Division Three of the final season of the Women's County Championship, and in 2021 & 2023 won the South West Group of the Women's Twenty20 Cup.
+The 2025 season is Gloucestershire's first as a Tier 2 team in the restructured women's domestic setup.
+They were partnered with the regional side Western Storm.

 History

 1937–2006: Early History

 Gloucestershire Women played their first recorded match in 1935, against Hampshire.
 Two years later, they drew a match against Australia as part of their tour of England.
 Since then, they played various one-off matches against other county sides and Second XIs.

-2007– : Women's County Championship
+2007–2024: Women's County Championship

 In 2007, Gloucestershire Women joined the County Challenge Cup, the feeder tier of the Women's County Championship, finishing 3rd in their group.
 The following season, they joined the full Championship, in Division Five South & West, again finishing third.
 Gloucestershire were promoted to Division Three in 2012, and except a brief spell in Division Four in 2015, have played there ever since.
 In 2017 they just missed out on promotion to Division Two, losing a play-off match to Essex by 6 wickets, after topping Division 3B.
 Meanwhile, in the Women's Twenty20 Cup, Gloucestershire gained two early promotions in the Midlands & North region in 2010 and 2011.
 After the competition took on a nationwide format in 2015, Gloucestershire have mainly played in Division Three, with brief spells in both Divisions Four and Two.
 In 2021, they competed in the South West Group of the Twenty20 Cup, and won the group, going unbeaten with 4 wins and 4 matches abandoned due to rain.
 Gloucestershire batter Chloe Skelton was the fifth-highest run-scorer across the competition, with 201 runs.
 In 2022, they finished bottom of Group 3 of the Twenty20 Cup.
 In the 2023 Women's Twenty20 Cup, the side won their group, finishing top of the initial group stage and beating Shropshire in the final.
 In 2024, the side finished 4th in their group in the Twenty20 Cup and 2nd in their group in the new ECB Women's County One-Day tournament.